mtfrigo/raspberrypi3/Hotspots/WiFi/README.md

 ## 2.1: Hotspot with Wi-Fi connection

-It is important to note that you need a WiFi dongle because of the raspiberry hardware limitation.

-"The Raspberry Pi is able to work as a wireless hotspot and simultanous connect to another hotspot as client.
+*The Raspberry Pi is able to work as a wireless hotspot and simultanous connect to another hotspot as client.
 But the wifi device on the RasPi has a general limitation.
-The client connection cannot be bridged because lack of WDS (wireless distribution system) that is needed for bridging on wireless."
+The client connection cannot be bridged because lack of WDS (wireless distribution system) that is needed for bridging on wireless.*

+It is important to note that you need a WiFi dongle because of the raspberry pi hardware limitation.

 The WiFi dongle used is [Edimax EW-7811UN](https://www.edimax.com/edimax/merchandise/merchandise_detail/data/edimax/in/wireless_adapters_n150/ew-7811un/)

-1. The following commands must be run.
+1. The following commands must be executed.

 ```
 sudo apt update